ManonSgro/World_Imaker/README.md

 **This project has been tested on Linux Ubuntu 18.04.**

-Make sure your environnement supports OpenGL 3 or higher.
+Make sure your environnement supports OpenGL 3 or later.
 ```sh
 glxinfo | grep "OpenGL version"
 OUTPUT: OpenGL version string: 4.6.0 NVIBIA 430.26